Days One–Two | Thursday, June 23–Friday, June 24

 Day Nine | Friday, July 1

-Often called the “White Island” due to its abundance of whitewashed houses, Ibiza is a popular destination for its nightlife, however, travelers can also find a wealth of history and natural beauty on this Mediterranean gem.
-The old town of Dalt Vila, a UNESCO World Heritage Site, is home to a medieval fortress and the Castell de Eivissa.
+Also known as “White Island” due to the abundance of whitewashed houses, Ibiza features a wealth of history and natural beauty.
+The old town of Dalt Vila is home to a medieval fortress and the Castell de Eivissa.

 Day Ten | Saturday, July 2